LinkedIn Video Downloader Not Working? Here’s What to Do

 3. Video Streaming & Format Limitations

-LinkedIn commonly delivers videos using adaptive streaming formats (such as segmented video delivery instead of direct MP4 files).
+LinkedIn commonly delivers videos using adaptive streaming formats instead of direct MP4 files.

 This results in: